DL1GG/linhpsdr/README.md

 ### Goals of this particular fork

-* Fixing open issues by peeking into G0ORX's repository and others pull requests
+* Fixing open issues by peeking into G0ORX's repository and other users pull requests
 * Some redesign of the GUI

 ### Development environment